 Dr. Leoncito Bento

-Dr. Leoncito Bento was the former head of the Navarra Hospital Complex about Pediatric Surgery Service.
+Dr. Leoncito Bento was the former head of the Navarra Hospital Complex of Pediatric Surgery Service.

 He was the president of the Spanish Society of Pediatric Surgery.
 He’s worked with pectus excavatum and other chest deformities for a long time.
 He began as an assistant and progressed to become a key figure in pediatric care.